-Commentary on Restricted Assets AASB 107.48 AASB 116.74(a) AASB 138.122(d) AASB 140.75(g) Various standards require disclosure of restricted assets and the nature of those restrictions.
-For example, investments in fixed interest-bearing deposits may be restricted assets where these funds represent donations held by the entity to be used for a specific project or purpose.

-22. Current Liabilities - Payables

-AASB 101.77 2018 \$'000 2017 \$'000 Treasury Mandates Accrued salaries, wages and on-costs [Specify other major categories] AASB 7.31-42 Details regarding liquidity risk, including a maturity analys payables are disclosed in Note 34. is of the ab ove Recognition and measurement Payables represent liabilities for goods and services prov other amounts.
-Short-term payables with no stated intere at the original invoice amount where the effect of discoun st rate are i measured AASB 139.9 AASB 139.43 AASB 139.47 AASB 139.56 Payables are financial liabilities at amortised cost, initially value, net of directly attributable transaction costs.
-These measured at amortised cost using the effective interest m losses are recognised net result when the liabilities are do as through the amortisation process. are subsec ethod.
-Ga quently ins and

-Commentary on Payables Disclosure NSWTC15-07 Treasury Mandates The notes are to disclose separately accrued salaries, wages and on- costs, creditors and other major categories (e.g. personnel services payable for entities receiving personnel services per NSWTC15-07).
+Comm entery on Destricted Associa entary on Restricted Assets AASB 107.48 AASB 116.74(a) AASB 138.122(d) restricti restricte s standards require disclosure of restricted assets and the nature of those ons.
+For example, investments in fixed interest-bearing deposits may be ed assets where these funds represent donations held by the entity to be r a specific project or purpose.
+22. Current Li abilit ies - Payables AASB 101.77 2018 2017 Treasury Mandates Cre crued salaries, wages and on-costs editors becify other major categories] AASB 7.31-42 tails regarding liquidity risk, including a maturity analysis of the above /ables are disclosed in Note 34.
+Re cognition and measurement < oth vables represent liabilities for goods and services provided to the entity and er amounts.
+Short-term payables with no stated interest rate are measured he original invoice amount where the effect of discounting is immaterial.
+AASB 139.9 AASB 139.43 AASB 139.47 AASB 139.56 val me los yables are financial liabilities at amortised cost, initially measured at fair ue, net of directly attributable transaction costs.
+These are subsequently asured at amortised cost using the effective interest method.
+Gains and ses are recognised net result when the liabilities are derecognised as well through the amortisation process.
+Con nmentary on Payables closure NSWTC15-07 Treasury Mandates 1.
+The notes are to disclose separately accrued salaries, wages and on- costs, creditors and other major categories (e.g. personnel services payable for entities receiving personnel services per NSWTC15-07).
 Aggregate employee benefits and related on-costs are reconciled in Note 24.
-TPP08-1 Normal trade payables will typically be classified as 'non-trading financial liabilities' in accordance with AASB 139.47 and NSW Treasury's Financial Instruments Policy (TPP08-1).
-AASB 7.8 The carrying amounts for each of the AASB 139 categories of financial instruments must be separately disclosed, either on the face of the Statement of Financial Position or in the notes to the financial statements AASB 7.31-42 4.
+TPP08-1 2.
+Normal trade payables will typically be classified as 'non-trading financial liabilities' in accordance with AASB 139.47 and NSW Treasury's Financial Instruments Policy (TPP08-1).
+AASB 7.8 3.
+The carrying amounts for each of the AASB 139 categories of financial instruments must be separately disclosed, either on the face of the Statement of Financial Position or in the notes to the financial statements AASB 7.31-42 4.
 AASB 7 requires a variety of quantitative and qualitative disclosures for each type of risk (including credit risk, liquidity risk and market risk) to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed.
 This includes a maturity analysis for financial liabilities showing the remaining contractual maturities.
 Refer Note 34.

-Co mmentary on Payables AASB 139.43A, 47 Me easurement 5.
+Commentary on Payables AASB 139.43A, 47 Measurement 5.
 Non-trading financial liabilities (per AASB 139) are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
 However, if the fair value on initial recognition differs from the transaction price, the entity must apply AASB 139.AG76.
 AASB 7.29 6.
 Short-term payables with no stated interest rate are measured at the TPP08-1 original invoice amount where the effect of discounting is immaterial.
-Interpretation 1031 Go oods and Services Tax (GST) 7.
+Interpretation 1031 Goods and Services Tax (GST) 7.
 Receivables and payables must be stated with the amount of GST included.
 This also includes accruals.
 Accruals form part of 'receivables' and 'payables' and should be treated similarly.
 That is, where an accrual is made, it should include GST, even though a tax invoice may not have been received.
 This is because an event or transaction has occurred that will give rise to GST payable/ receivable in the future.
-8. The net amount of GST recoverable from or payable to the taxation authority must be included as part of receivables or payables.
+The net amount of GST recoverable from or payable to the taxation authority must be included as part of receivables or payables.